Oxmel/kodi-pvr-autostop-playback/README.md

 as a PVR client.

-In a perfect world, and when using Kodi to watch TV, we should only have to press the Power button to turn the TV Off **and** automatically stop the player, or in some cases, shutdown the Pi.
+In a perfect world, and when using Kodi to watch TV, we should only have to press the Power button to turn the TV off **and** automatically stop the player, or in some cases, shutdown the Pi.
 But sadly, it doesn't work that way, and for what i know, there is sometimes no possibility to manually configure the Power button or other ones as they